 These two ladies are gals after my own heart and try to embroider on anything and everything they can fit under their machine.

-If you’re looking for unique embroidery ideas, this is the book for you.
+If you’re looking for unique embroidery ideas, this book is for you.

-Not even I have tried to add embroidery to soap, but I’m going to try metal as they suggest one day!
+Not even I have tried to add embroidery to soap, but I will try metal as they suggest one day!